 Protect your IP for all of Europe

 You can often register trademark rights and design rights for the entire European Union in one go.
 It is different with patents.
-You can apply for a European patent, but when that patent has been granted, you must choose specific countries.
-Then the national taxes and translations of your chosen countries apply.
+You can apply for a European patent, and when that patent has been granted, you must choose specific countries.
+You can choose these countries separately or choose for a unitary patent that applies to 18 countries at the same time.

 A unitary patent can be financially attractive if you want to apply for a patent in at least 5 member countries.
 There is 1 procedure with 1 translation, and you pay maintenance tax once a year.

-Do you need help with your choice between a unitary patent or a European patent with separately selected countries?
+Do you need help choosing between a unitary patent or a European patent with separately selected countries?
 An infographic by the Netherlands Patent Office (in Dutch) sets out some of the key choices to consider.

 Determine how you export

-There are 2 ways to export your intellectual property product.
+There are 2 ways to export your product with IP rights.
 You can export the product yourself.
 Or you can license your product to a party in another country.
-With this licence, you give another person permission to make and/or sell your invention on the local market.
+With this licence, you give someone permission to make and/or sell your invention on the local market.
 This way you earn money from foreign markets that you cannot or do not want to enter yourself.
 Make clear agreements about the terms of the deal, and write everything down in a licence agreement.

 Find a licensee for your patent